Kozea/WeasyPrint/docs/tutorial.rst

 .. [#] Pages in the same document do not always have the same size.

 See the :ref:`python-api` for details.
-A few random example:
+A few random examples:

 .. code-block:: python